-Each year hundreds of people die in swimming pools accidents.
-Many of the victims are young children.
+Each year hundreds of people die in swimming pool accidents.
+Many of the drowning victims are young children.
 In fact, drowning is the most common cause of death among kids ages 1 to 4-years old.
 And swimming pools are the most likely location for drowning.

-Even non-fatal accidents in swimming pools can be life-changing.
-Drowning injuries can cause irreversible brain damage that rob the victims of quality of life forever while racking up massive medical expenses.
+Even non-fatal, near-drowning accidents in swimming pools can be life-changing.
+Drowning injuries can cause irreversible brain damage that robs the victims of quality of life forever while racking up massive medical expenses.

-Other injuries that can result from swimming pool accidents in Clark County include head injuries like concussions, spinal cord injuries, fractures and sprains.
+Other types of injuries that can result from swimming pool accidents in Clark County include head injuries like concussions, spinal cord injuries, fractures and sprains.

 If you or someone you love has been injured or killed in a swimming pool accident, our Las Vegas Nevada personal injury lawyers are here to help.